New-look Ireland hammers US 71-10 in Dublin

 Eight Irish were given their debut, all within the first hour, and three more were handed their first test starts.
 A dozen of the starting 15 were aged 25 or under and they had an American side which pushed England last weekend under its spell from the get-go.

+“I’m delighted for the new caps — to be able to do that as a coach is pretty special,” Farrell said.
+“To a man they all did extremely well.

+“It doesn’t matter whether the scoreline is 71 points or not, the pressure that’s on them regarding their debut is always going to be there, and they should be unbelievably proud of themselves at how they handled that.”

 Hooker Ronan Kelleher showed off his prowess close to the tryline with four tries, the fourth coming straight after he’d taken a high shot from flanker Riekert Hattingh, who was sent off.
-After his second try from a rolling maul for 45-3, Kelleher was given the rest of the night off.
+After his second try from a rolling maul for 45-3, Kelleher was also given the rest of the night off.

+He became the first Irishman since Denis Hickie in 2003 to score four tries in a match.
+Only Brian Robinson and Keith Wood have also achieved the feat.

-There was still 25 minutes to go, and Ireland didn’t let up with more scores for Stuart McCloskey, Hugo Keenan and impressive No. 8 Gavin Coombes.
+There was still 25 minutes to go, and Ireland didn’t let up with more tries for Stuart McCloskey, Hugo Keenan and impressive No. 8 Gavin Coombes.

-The Eagles thought their only try to replacement scrumhalf Michael Baska in the 78th would be the last say, but Ireland replacement prop Finlay Bealham found time and the strength to barge over.
+The outclassed Eagles thought their only try to replacement scrumhalf Michael Baska in the 78th would be the last say, but Ireland replacement prop Finlay Bealham found time and the strength to barge over.

+“It was a completely unsatisfactory performance,” U.S. coach Gary Gold said.
+“Absolutely not at all what we prepared for.
+No excuses whatsoever, it just wasn’t good enough.”

 Nine of the 10 Irish tries were converted, the one miss hitting the post.